Adults5 MINUTE READ

 More affordable.
 Brick-and-mortar speech therapy practices have to pay for a lot of expenses that aren’t directly related to patient care, such as facility costs and support staff.
 With teletherapy, these cost savings are passed down to the customers.

 While accents are not a communication disorder, they are a communication difference.
-If you’re thinking about changing your accent, educating yourself about what's possible is the first step.
-Consider contacting a speech-language pathologist to talk about how speech therapy can help you achieve your communication goals.
+If you’re thinking about changing your accent, the first step is to educate yourself about what's possible.
+Schedule a free consultation call with an Expressable specialist to learn more about how speech therapy might benefit you.

 Sign up for a consultation